Orbitale/Compotes/README.md

 * File format must be CSV.
 * File name must be `year-month.csv`.
-* First line of the file must be headers (no specific syntax, could be empty headers, we don't use them anyway).
+* First line of the file must be headers (no specific syntax, could be empty headers, they are not used anyway).
 * Each line column must be the following:
   1. Date in `d/m/Y` format (nothing else supported for now).
   2. Operation type (given by bank provider).
   3. Display type (not mandatory, can be an empty string).
   4. Operation details (can be a longer string).
   5. Amount in cents.
 Note that this can be a string like `1 234,55` or `1,234.55`.
 Every non-digit character (except `+` and `-`) will be removed and all remaining numbers will make the amount in cents.
-We don't store as floats to avoid [floating point issues](https://0.30000000000000004.com/).
+Do not store floats to avoid [floating point issues](https://0.30000000000000004.com/) (read this link, if you need to know exactly what it means).

 # Set up the administration panel